Tyrric’s Madness

 “Alelsa overturned it,” Mirium answered.

-“This place is a state,” said Keelath.
+“This place is in a state,” said Keelath.
 “No servants, no squires?
 Did your paranoia drive you this far, brother?”

 “No,” said Tyrric past the lump in his throat.
 He didn’t want to answer, and Keelath obligingly pinched him.

 Tyrric shook his head wordlessly.
-He had wanted to crawl into dreams to escape the horror.
-In some ways, he still did now.
+He still wanted to crawl into dreams to escape the horror.
+Only instead of the horror of being a prisoner in the Void… the horror of telling them the truth…

 “It’s been in me all along,” he said in a small voice.